-The next morning we made a bee line to Naqsh E Jahan Square, which the Persians are proud to call it the second largest square in the world, second only to Beijing’s Tianenmen Square (The truth, according to Wikipedia, is that this is the world’s 12th largest and Tianenmen Square is the 3rd largest).
+The next morning we made a bee line to Naqsh E Jahan Square, which the Persians are proud to call it the 2nd largest square in the world (the first being Beijing’s Tianenmen Square).

 To the south is the famously picturesque Imam Mosque, which architectural layout is unique to all the other mosques in the world.
 The challenge was to build a mosque in the South, but to also face Mecca, which isn’t south.
 Hence the Imam Mosque and its four-iwan style, which one iwan at the south, and the main one facing Mecca.
 Seeing it speaks for itself.

 Afterwards we did a bit of shopping and headed to a private family home to take on a Persian cooking lesson.
 In return, we showed a bit of our Western style cooking: Coca-Cola Chicken.
 Badass.